 One of the cool features of StrideBox is that each box comes with a "Stride Guide" inside.
 This guide gives you a breakdown of the products as well as information such as when to use the products in your workout/run and the retail price.
 To be honest, I typically ignore the "Stride Guide" until I am done unloading the box so I don't ruin the surprise.

-One final thing included this month's StrideBox was a card with a recipe for No Bake Lemon Coconut Energy Bites from Becca at Rabbit Food Runner and a great Stretch Strap Workout to use with your stretch strap in this month's box.
-This was definitely a nice little bonus to check out and I cannot wait to try both of these out soon - that workout looks AMAZING!
+One final thing included this month's StrideBox was a card with a recipe for Power Cookies from Sarah Cuff at Eat2Run.com and a 35 Minute Circuit Circus workout from Lindsey at NourishMoveLove.com.
+This was definitely a nice little bonus to check out and I cannot wait to try both of these out soon - that workout looks so fun and AMAZING!

 As I mentioned earlier, not every sample is going to be something that directly fits your life and likes.
 However, I really like the concept behind subscription boxes because you can try new things that you might not have known about before.
 StrideBox does a great job providing various products for pre-run, during, and post-run needs.
 The products included are definitely geared towards runners and other athletes and are a great fit for you and your fitness goals.